Toormina

 Toormina has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly impact an area's performance.
-Two projects identified by AreaSearch are expected to influence this region: Boambee East Residential Subdivision, Toormina Oval Upgrade, North Boambee Valley (East) Release Area, and Coffs Harbour Bypass.
-The following details those likely to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified two projects likely to impact the area.
+Key projects include Boambee East Residential Subdivision, Toormina Oval Upgrade, North Boambee Valley (East) Release Area, and Coffs Harbour Bypass.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.